NETTLE (Urtica dioica)

 You’re lucky if the sting doesn’t last long – on some it lingers for hours (including me).
 But – find some wild plantain or dock, both of which you’ll usually find in your field, macerate it between your fingers to break the fibres and release some juice, and rub it on.
 Works a treat to calm the sting.

-Nettle tea is all the rage, and the stalks and leaves can be eaten as a cooked green like spinach or juiced – nettle soup was a huge foodie fad a few years back.
+Nettle tea is all the rage, and the stalks and leaves can be either juiced, or eaten as a cooked green like spinach – nettle soup was a huge foodie fad a few years back.
 As for the seeds – which are even more nutritious that the nettle plant itself - they can be eaten directly; they’re fabulously nutritious when infused into an oil.

 Nettle’s nourishing and herbal action is attributed to its rich vitamin, mineral, amino acid, and chlorophyll content, as well as formic acid.
 It contains abundant calcium, magnesium, silica, iron and vitamins A, C, E, and K, as well as several other minerals.
 The high mineral and chlorophyll content gives nettle a salty, swampy taste slightly reminiscent of seaweed, which could be why I actually can’t tolerate the taste of nettle tea – to me it tastes like rotting carcass, but I hope me saying that won't put you off trying it!
 Hence why I personally take my nettle in tincture form.